anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Psalm 117** may have been chosen because John's testimony was for all nations.
 * **1 John 1** (see BCP) is about John's eyewitness testimony.
-* **John 21.19b-25** (see BCP) says that 'the disciple whom Jesus loved', 'the one who had reclined next to Jesus at the supper', was the one who wrote this Gospel. **Exodus 33.7-11a** speaks of a similarly close relationship: 'the Lord used to speak to Moses face to face, as one speaks to a friend'.
+* **John 21.19b-25** (see BCP) says that 'the disciple whom Jesus loved', 'the one who had reclined next to Jesus at the supper', was the one who wrote this Gospel. **Exodus 33.7-11a** (see BCP+) speaks of a similarly close relationship: 'the Lord used to speak to Moses face to face, as one speaks to a friend'.

 ## The Holy Innocents (28 December) {#innocents}